Understanding cash flow

-At its core, cash flow refers to the money flowing in and out of a company.
-If it has positive cash flow, this usually indicates that the company has money left over after receiving revenues and paying expenses.
+At its core, cash flow refers to a company's money flowing in and out.
+If it has positive cash flow, this usually indicates the company has money left over after receiving revenue and paying expenses.

-In contrast, negative cash flow usually indicates that the company is losing money, as it isn’t generating enough revenue to cover its expenses.
-It’s obvious which is the better situation for a business to be in!
+In contrast, negative cash flow usually indicates that the company is losing money, as it isn't generating enough cash receipts to cover its expenses.
+It's obvious which is the better financial situation for a business to be in!

-In essence, positive cash flow enables a business to grow as it has excess capital from its ordinary operations that it can then invest in the pursuit of higher revenues down the road.
+In essence, positive cash flow enables a small business to grow as it can use excess capital from its ordinary operations to invest in the pursuit of higher revenue and a profit down the road.
+To achieve this, a company needs good cash flow management.
+This can include a cash flow analysis, cash flow budget, and a cash flow projection.

 What is a cash flow statement?

 A cash flow statement is a document that every listed ASX company must provide to its investors.
-It gives us a snapshot of a company’s revenues, expenses, and cash flows.
+It gives us a snapshot of the company's cash position and how it manages its cash flow.
+This crucial financial statement includes the company's cash receipts, accounts receivable, working capital, expenses, cash balance, and cash reserve.

-Cash flow from operations (sometimes called ‘operating cash flow’) is similar to free cash flow but doesn’t account for capital maintenance or operational expenses.
-It is simply a measure of how much cash is left over after the ordinary operation of the company, without taking into account other forms of income or outflow.
+- Cash flow from operations: Also known as 'operating cash flow', this is similar to free cash flow but doesn't account for capital maintenance or operational expenses.
+It is simply a measure of how much cash is left over after the company's ordinary operations, without taking into account other forms of income or cash outflow.